-Your branch may want to put together their own table top display board - these can be very useful at fundraising and awareness events or to have on display at your branch meetings.
+Your support group may want to put together their own table top display board - these can be very useful at fundraising and awareness events or to have on display at your support group meetings.
 They can be a useful way to share a lot of information.
-They can contain local branch information along with displays of information about Huntington's disease, the local SHDA service, support the branch can offer, etc. Please contact the Ops team for further details on developing display boards.
+They can contain local support group information along with displays of information about Huntington's disease, the local SHDA service, support the support group can offer, etc. Please contact the Ops team for further details on developing display boards.

-Branch-made awareness items
+support group made awareness items

-We are aware that some of our branches wish to advertise your branch including meetings and events.
-Please complete the enclosed branch and support web page template form with your branch information and we will add your branch details to the Huntington's Disease Association website.
+We are aware that some of our support groups wish to advertise your support group including meetings and events.
+Please complete the enclosed support web page template form with your support group information and we will add your support group details to the Huntington's Disease Association website.